What’s the value of your time?

 Your time is a finite resource, and how you use it makes a big difference to your life and your business.
 Knowing how much each hour is worth can help you make the right choices.

-For example, I recently wrote a tutorial on when small businesses should hire an accountant.
+For example, I wrote a tutorial on when small businesses should hire an accountant.
 The value of your time is a crucial component in making that decision.
 If you spend 10 hours doing your tax return and you value your time at $50 an hour, then the cost of doing it yourself is $500.
 So it makes sense to hire an accountant to prepare the tax return for you, but only if the service costs less than $500.

 Without knowing how much your time is worth, there’s really no rational way to make that kind of decision.
 You’ll have to make the call based on your gut instinct or guesswork: whether the accountant’s price sounds too high or too low.
 Often, your instinct will be to save the money and do everything yourself, which can easily lead to overload.